LERCAutomation/DataExtractor-UserGuide/setup/setup.rst

 **Map layer attributes**

 All map layer attributes are found within the ``<MapTables>`` node.
-For each data layer that can be included in the searches, a new child node is created that has the name of the layer (e.g. ``<SSSIs>``), in the same way as this is done for the SQL tables.
+For each data layer that can be included in the extractions, a new child node is created that has the name of the layer (e.g. ``<SSSIs>``), which is the name it is referenced by in the 'Files' column of the partner boundaries layer.
 The attributes that are required for each map layer are as follows:

 _`TableName`
 	The name of the table as it is shown in the MapInfo user interface.